Sedation Dentistry Etobicoke

 Why do I have dental anxiety?

 It’s true: Most people are not thrilled to go to the dentist because it isn’t all that pleasant to have your mouth worked on.
 Some people don’t like the lack of control they feel when someone else has their hands inside their mouth.
-The sounds of the dental drill and even the odours of a dentist office can also trigger fears.
+The sounds of the dental drill and even the odours of a dental office can also trigger fears.

 Other causes of dental anxiety include: